taboxdev/txsetup/README.md

 If you are an admin, make sure to setup your `~/.ssh` folder and `~/.ssh/config` file to give you access to the private repositories.
 You should already have your ssh keys incorporated with this repository.

 ## Remark
-It is customary for admins to make the initial clone with ` git@github.com-to-taboxdev:taboxdev/txsetup.git` command with a proper configuration entry in `~/.ssh/config`.
+It is customary for admins to make the initial clone with ` git@github.com-to-taboxdev:taboxdev/txsetup.git` command with an associated configuration entry in `~/.ssh/config`.

 ## File Structure